bbauska/meta-react-basics/README.md

   <li>Colors, Background and Icons.</li>
 </ul>

-You can refresh your knowledge of HTML and CSS in the Meta course titled: <a href="https://www.coursera.org/learn/introduction-to-front-end-development" target="_blank" rel="noopener noreferrer">Introduction to Front-End Development</a>.
+<p>You can refresh your knowledge of HTML and CSS in the Meta course titled: <a href="https://www.coursera.org/learn/introduction-to-front-end-development" target="_blank" rel="noopener noreferrer">Introduction to Front-End Development</a>.</p>

 <h3>JavaScript fundamentals and ES6</h3>

-React is completely written in JavaScript and uses the more modern version of JavaScript which is <b>ES6</b>.
-While learning React, you should already know JavaScript fundamentals.
+<p>React is completely written in JavaScript and uses the more modern
+version of JavaScript which is <b>ES6</b>.
+While learning React, you should already know JavaScript fundamentals.</p>

-JavaScript is the programming language and React is a JavaScript UI library.
-This means the first step is to be proficient at JavaScript.
+<p>JavaScript is the programming language and React is a JavaScript UI
+library.
+This means the first step is to be proficient at JavaScript.</p>

-Here are some of the JavaScript topics that you need to be comfortable with before you begin your journey learning React:
+<p>Here are some of the JavaScript topics that you need to be comfortable
+with before you begin your journey learning React:</p>

 <ul>
   <li>Data types,<br></li>